belikor/lbrytools/lbrytools/lbrytools.md

 is checked in the online database (blockchain) to get more information about it.

-For 'invalid' claims, those that have been removed by their authors, they won't be able to be found online anymore.
+For invalid claims, those that have been removed by their authors, they won't be able to be found online anymore.
 Therefore, the `invalid=True` parameter must be used in order to resolve the claims in the offline database, and be able to delete them.